guttermonk/waybar-nixos-updates/README.md

 - `nix-update-check.lock`: Held while a background check runs, so only one runs at a time (lightweight mode only)
 - `nix-update-error`: Present when the last check failed, holding the reason; makes the module show its error state instead of a healthy count.
 Removed by the next successful check.
 - `nix-update-diagnostic` / `.prev`: What the last two checks actually resolved — channels, package-to-channel mapping size, and for each reported package which channel it was compared against versus which one the mapping put it in.
 The previous run is kept because a wrong result is usually followed immediately by a correct one, which would otherwise overwrite the evidence.
 If the module reports something you don't expect, `cat ~/.cache/nix-update-diagnostic.prev` is the place to start.
+- `nix-update-custom-count` / `-shown` / `-tooltip`: Last `customChecks` result, so a rebuild can redraw the Checks section without re-running your commands
 - `nix-update-force-check`: Set by `refresh` to request a check before the interval is up; cleared once that check starts
 - `nix-update-result-hash`: Fingerprint of what the last check found, used to expire a stored update-cost preview when upstream moves
 - `nix-update-preview`: Last update-cost preview, with the `flake.lock` hash and system path it was computed against, plus the evaluating process while one is running so an interrupted preview is reported rather than left reading "calculating"; removed when `dryRunPreview.enable` is `false`